rachelgu1/darwin-dcsa.github.io/content/punts.md

 <strong>What is bailing?</strong>
 <p align="justify">
 If you are using the punts after a period of rain, keep in mind that they are likely to contain water!
-There is bailing equipment within the Kayak House (looks like a blue dustpan).
+There is bailing equipment within the Kayak House (big blue dustpan or smaller orange scoop).
 Please do not take the bailer with you on the river.
 </p><br>

 <strong>What if I am late?</strong>